gleechi/gleechi.github.io/pages/knowledge/grasp_interaction.md

 VirtualGrasp fills in the gaps of lacking sensory-motor feedback, and uses a generative grasp synthesis algorithm to create immersive grasp interacting experiences in VR.

+In this page we first describe the process of how VG create hand object grasp interaction,
+* From Object Selection to Grasp Synthesis

-In this page we explain a set of parameters to configure and fine-tune the grasp interaction experiences in your VR application.
+and then explain a set of parameters to configure and fine-tune the grasp interaction experiences in your VR application.
 * Grasp Synthesis Method, or in short, Synthesis Method
 * Grasp Interaction Type, or in short, Interaction Type
 * Grasp Speed and Release Speed

+### From Object Selection to Grasp Synthesis

+In VR, grasp interaction is composed of two consecutive processes:
+* <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.ObjectSelection}}">Object Selection</a> and
+* <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.GraspSynthesisMethod}}">Grasp Synthesis</a>

+VirtualGrasp provides this Object Selection mechanism through checking collision between a grasp selection sphere attached to the hand and the objects, and choose the "closest" object for grasp.

+And once an object is selected by a hand, then it is ready for Grasp Synthesis.
+In a typical <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.InteractionType}}">Interaction Type</a> (like
+<a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.TriggerGrasp}}">Trigger Grasp</a>, or
+<a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.JumpGrasp}}">Jump Grasp</a> ), Grasp Synthesis happens only when
+the user triggers grasp while an object is selected by this hand.

 ### Grasp Synthesis Method

 <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.GraspSynthesisMethod}}">Grasp Synthesis</a>
-refers to the process of creating hand grasping configuration -- the wrist and fingers pose  w.r.t the object -- when an user triggers grasp with VR controllers.
+refers to the runtime process of creating hand grasping configuration -- the wrist and fingers pose  w.r.t the object -- when an user triggers grasp with VR controllers.
 The method for grasp synthesis refers to how this process is done.

 VG provides two alternative methods for grasp synthesis <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.StaticGrasp}}">Static Grasp</a> (SG)